ImaneLamriui/Optimizing-Virtual-Networks-with-pfSense-Firewall/README.md

 ### 2.7.2-_RELEASE_
 #### The pfSense project is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and including third party free software packages for additional functionality.
 https://www.pfsense.org/getting-started/
+#### The combination of Host-Only, NAT, and Bridge network modes provides flexibility in configuring the virtual environment to meet various development, testing, or production needs.

 <p align="center">
 <img src="freebsd.png" width="250">